trustd-solutions/jobs/roles/sre.md

 # How to apply
-Email us at staff@trustd.solutions with the Subject `SRE job` and your contact information in the body (Phone, and Linkedin URL).
+Email us at jobs@trustd.solutions with the Subject `SRE job` and your contact information in the body (Phone, and Linkedin URL).